software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/c4_model.md

 <br>
 Source: https://c4model.com/

+---

+### Component Diagram

-**Component Diagram:** Offers a detailed view of the components within a specific container and their interactions.
+Offers a detailed view of the components within a specific container and their interactions.
 This helps in understanding the internal structure of the container and how components collaborate to fulfill system requirements.